-In her 2015 decision, the Administrator focused on the relative biomass loss estimates for a revised standard that would generally limit W126 cumulative exposures to those for which the median RBL estimate for seedlings of the 11 species with established E-R functions would be somewhat below 6% (EPA, 2022, page 4-5).
+As noted in the second draft PA (EPA, 2023, page 4-5), in her 2015 decision, the Administrator focused on the relative biomass loss estimates for a revised standard that would generally limit W126 cumulative exposures to those for which the median RBL estimate for seedlings of the 11 species with established E-R functions would be somewhat below 6%.
 She noted that the median RBL estimate was 6% for a cumulative seasonal W126 exposure index of 19 ppm-hrs.
 The Administrator noted the CASAC view regarding 6%, most particularly the CASAC's characterization of this level of effect in the median studied species as "unacceptably high".